bbc/tams/docs/appnotes/0002-Timing-in-MPEG-TS.md

 In MPEG2-TS, the data 'quantum' is the Packetised Elementary Stream (PES) packet, whose structure is described in [ISO/IEC 13818-1](https://www.iso.org/obp/ui/en/#iso:std:iso-iec:13818:-1:ed-9:v1:en).
 The fields of interest in this application note are the `PTS` and `DTS` timestamps.

-To support bidirectional video coding, PES packets support both a Presentation Timestamp (PTS) and Decode Timestamp (DTS): the `pts_dts_flags` field in the PES header indicates which are present in any given packet.
+To support bidirectional inter-frame video coding, PES packets support both a Presentation Timestamp (PTS) and Decode Timestamp (DTS): the `pts_dts_flags` field in the PES header indicates which are present in any given packet.

 ### Timing Within an MPEG2-TS PES